Current State and Imbalance of Retired Numbers

 The Gamesmanship of Jersey Numbers

 Jersey numbers serve as both player identity and strategic team tools.
 Assigning young numbers or ace numbers to marquee free agent acquisitions signals organizational commitment.
 Conversely, passing a predecessor's number to a promising young player encourages self-awareness as 'the next ace' or 'the next cleanup hitter.'
 Number assignments for first-round draft picks also draw attention.
-The Giants traditionally assign low numbers to first-round picks, signaling high expectations.
+The Yomiuri tend to assign low numbers to first-round picks, a media-conscious gesture signaling high expectations.
 Meanwhile, number changes can be read as precursors to trades or roster cuts, creating player anxiety.
 Jersey numbers are not mere identification but symbolic entities where team-player relationships, internal hierarchy, and fan emotions intertwine.